neuroidss/lab-governance/README.md

 ## ROLES

 ### Lead Link - Petak
+**Purpose:**
+_The Lead Link holds the Purpose of the overall Circle._

+**Domains:**

+- Role assignments within the Circle

+**Accountabilities:**

+- Structuring the Governance of the Circle to enact its Purpose and Accountabilities
+- Assigning Partners to the Circle’s Roles; monitoring the fit; offering feedback to enhance fit; and re-assigning Roles to other Partners when useful for enhancing fit
+- Allocating the Circle’s resources across its various Projects and/or Roles
+- Establishing priorities and Strategies for the Circle
+- Defining metrics for the circle
+- Removing constraints within the Circle to the Super-Circle enacting its Purpose and Accountabilities

+_The Lead Link also holds all un-delegated Circle-level Domains and Accountabilities._

 ### Facilitator - Anikó (mandate: 8 July 2016)

+**Purpose:** Circle governance and operational practices aligned with the Constitution.

+**Accountabilities:**

+- Facilitating the Circle’s constitutionally-required meetings
+- Auditing the meetings and records of Sub-Circles as needed, and declaring a Process Breakdown upon discovering a pattern of behavior that conflicts with the rules of the Constitution

 ### Secretary - Cassus (mandate: 8 July 2016)
-Accountabilities:
+**Purpose:** Steward and stabilize the Circle’s formal records and record-keeping process.

+**Domains:**

+- All constitutionally-required records of the Circle

+**Accountabilities:**

+- Scheduling the Circle’s required meetings, and notifying all Core Circle Members of scheduled times and locations
+- Capturing and publishing the outputs of the Circle’s required meetings, and maintaining a compiled view of the Circle’s current Governance, checklist items, and metrics
+- Interpreting Governance and the Constitution upon request
 - Merging the Async pull request if there are no objections in the given period.
 (See [Policy: Async governance process (TLC)](#policy-async-governance-process-tlc))
 - Keeping governance records accurate language-wise.
 - Making guidelines what should be in the TLC tactical board

 ### Admin - István
 Purpose: